Tiziano-Caruana/writeups/lactf-2024/penguin_login.md

 But there's no way to use `LIKE` (I'm not completely sure about this one, but I did not use it).
 Searching on the internet for *LIKE alternative in postgreSQL*, among the top results, I found sections [6.6](https://www.postgresql.org/docs/7.3/functions-matching.html#:~:text=6.6.%20Pattern%20Matching) and [9.7](https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-MATCHING) of the documentation, both concerning pattern matching.
 In these parts of the documentation, an alternative to the `LIKE` statement is indicated, namely `SIMILAR TO`, which differs from the former only in the interpretation of RegEx.
 For our purposes, there is no difference.

 At this point, we have practically won, and all that's left is to build the payload and the corresponding script.
-Probably SQLmap already had some shit available for the occasion, but I don't really care.
+Probably SQLmap already had something available for the occasion, but I don't really care.

 #### Tips for beginners
 At this point, for a player with a decent level of experience, the challenge is already solved.
 However, if it's one of the first times solving a SQLi UNION-based challenge, it's possible to take a few extra intermediate steps to make it clearer what is being executed by the DBMS and how the payload should be constructed.